dadecoza/TextAdventure_1602/README.md

 # TextAdventure_1602
-Text adventure game for the Arduno with LCD Keypad shield.
+Text adventure game for the Arduino with LCD Keypad shield.

 Adapted from the T6963C version by warmcat (http://www.instructables.com/id/Text-Based-Multi-Choice-Adventure-Game/).